A couple of months ago we took a little stroll through my home state, Montana, via the lenses of several very talented photographers.

 The train system is amazing in Switzerland.
 Andre’s uncle was an engineer who helped design some of these bridges!

-Here’s that raclette I was telling you about earlier.
+Mmmm… Cheese Fondue!
 Delicious melted cheese with potatoes, pickles and onions is “the best” delicacy of Valais!
-(Of course that’s in my biased opinion)
+(Of course that’s in my biased opinion).
+Raclette is my favorite Swiss cheese.

 I love the Swiss cows.
 We have one of the queen cowbells hanging in our kitchen here in Montana!!
 I’ll show you that another time.